kevindelord/swift-style-guide/README.markdown

 ### Protocol Conformance

 In Swift, protocols can be used, but it's better appreciated to use closures.
 In the end they are the very same thing: a pointer to a function owned by an object (a specific object or self).

 The closures are better as they are easier to read, easier to implement and to understand.
 Moreover they are better integrated in the language as they are in Obj-C.
 It is always possible to remove/replace a logic done with **custom** delegates.

-When adding native protocol conformance to a class, prefer adding a separate class extension for the protocol methods.
+When adding native protocol conformance to a class, prefer adding a separate **class extension for the protocol methods**.
 This keeps the related methods grouped together with the protocol and can simplify instructions to add a protocol to a class with its associated methods.

 Also, do not forget the `// MARK: -` comment to keep things well-organized!